erikdonohoo/comforter/README.md

 php artisan passport:keys
 ```

-Once up, gitlab will be running at `http://localhost:4000`.
+It may take a while for it to finish setting up, but wait until `http://localhost:4000` is running and you can get to the login page for GitLab

 The default username is `root`, feel free to set any password.
+Now setup an app for comforter in gitlab, and add keys to .env

+1. Visit the admin area by clicking the wrench in the toolbar
+2. Click applications on the left panel
+3. Click New Application.
+The Name should be `Comforter`, and Redirect URI should be `http://localhost:8010`.
+Check the box for Trusted and give it the `api` scope.
+4. Take the keys you get, and set them in your `.env` for `GITLAB_OAUTH_ID` and `GITLAB_OAUTH_SECRET`

 The comforter server itself is running at `http://localhost:8010`.
 To set up the DB in your DB GUI of choice, just take a look
 at the `docker-compose.yml` file to grab the DB info you need.

-Now setup an app for comforter in gitlab, and add keys to .env

 ## Development